i05nagai/memorandum/language/english_word.md

 * drizzle
     * rain in very small, light drops
     * Tomorrow will be cloudy with outbreaks of rain and drizzle
+* outbreak
+    * a time when something suddeny begins, especially a disease or something else dangerous or unpleasant
+    * an outbreak of cholera/food poisning/rioting/war
+    * Last weekend saw further thundery outbreaks
 * immunity
+    * The vaccination gives you immunity against the disease for up to six months
+    * official protection from legal action, for example, not being judged in a court or punished for a crime
+        * He was granted immunity from prosecution because he confessed the names of the other spies
+        * grant/give someone immunity
+            * Taken before a federal judge, he was grantedimmunity but ordered to tetify or face punishment for contempt
+            * legal/judicial/diplomatic immunity
 * pump
     * a petrolpump
     * a water/bicycle/fuel pump